NethServer/docs/administrator-manual/en/ha.rst

 ===========

 * The LDAP service and all services depending on it can't be clustered.
-  We recommend to use of an external LDAP server.
+  We recommend using an external LDAP server.
 * Only STONITH fence devices are supported